Can acupuncture and Chinese Medicine help anxiety?

 If you’ve been experiencing anxiety or other changes in your mood, be sure to check out the other resources on the site geared towards mental health.
 You can find those here.

-While TCM doesn’t have an exact diagnostic equivalent to the western diagnosis of “anxiety” there are a number of conditions that closely correlate.
-According to TCM, anxiety can be caused by a constitutional weakness, stress leading to either tension or depletion, irregularity in diet and lifestyle, or heavy blood loss (such as during childbirth).
+While TCM doesn’t have an exact diagnostic equivalent to the Western diagnosis of “anxiety,” there are several conditions that closely correlate.
+According to TCM, a constitutional weakness can cause anxiety and stress, leading to either tension or depletion, irregularity in diet and lifestyle, or heavy blood loss (such as during childbirth).

 Organ Involvement

-In TCM, anxiety and its accompanying symptoms are most often considered a disorder of the spirit because of its close connection to the energetic Heart system.
+In TCM, anxiety and its accompanying symptoms are most often considered a disorder of the spirit because of their close connection to the energetic Heart system.
 However, other organ systems can also be involved.

-In my experience the Heart, Spleen, and Kidney are most often related to this condition.
+In my experience, the Heart, Spleen, and Kidney are most often related to this condition.

 When the Spleen is involved, there is more thinking, worrying, repetitive thoughts and perhaps digestive disturbances.